Locum tenens agreements

 As with a physician employment agreement, there should be a good discussion of the patient contact hour requirements.
 This would include limitations on the number of consecutive days or nights you are required to work.

 Also, as with physician employment agreements, the cost of medical staff credentialing should be borne by the locum tenens company.
 Beware of overreaching indemnification provisions.
 I have seen locum tenens agreements that require unlimited indemnification from the physician against any malpractice claims.
 Your indemnification should be limited to the amount of insurance coverage.

 I am also very leery of covenants not to compete in locum tenens agreements.
 To the extent the locum tenens company is supplying physicians to a hospital, it is reasonable to require that the physician not apply for privileges at that hospital for some period of time (e.g., one year).
 Physician covenants not to compete are always a problem, but a locum tenens agreement should not prohibit working for other locum tenens companies.

 As with any other agreement, it’s important to know what to ask for.
 I usually try to get reimbursement or direct payment for travel expenses to and from the assignment, lodging expenses if away from home, and a meal allowance.
 Sometimes I am able to get the expenses for traveling home during the gig paid or reimbursed as well.

 Valuing your time as a locum tenens physician can be challenging.
 Medical Group Management Association (“MGMA”) benchmarks generally cover employed physicians.
 However, I believe that an MGMA compensation analysis can be useful in setting a floor of compensation.
 Finding what employed physicians (with health insurance, retirement plans, disability insurance, etc. provided) are making can be a strong argument for increasing compensation for a physician who is getting none of these benefits.

-If you would like to discuss a particular locum tenens agreement you are considering, please feel free to contact me.
+If you would like us to review a locum tenens agreement you can start your review here.